 C. difficile is acquired exogenously—most often in the hospital or nursing home, but also in the outpatient setting—and is carried in the stool of both symptomatic and asymptomatic patients.
 The rate of fecal colonization increases in proportion to length of hospital stay and is often ≥20% among adult patients hospitalized for >2 weeks; in contrast, the rate is 1–3% among community residents.
 CDI is now the most common health care–associated infection in the United States, with an estimated 453,000 cases annually.
 The incidence is higher among female patients, Caucasians, and persons ≥65 years of age.
 The estimated number of first recurrences of CDI is 83,000, and the estimated number of CDI-associated deaths is 29,300.
 Community-onset CDI without recent hospitalization, nursing home residence, or outpatient health-care contact probably accounts for ≤10% of all cases.

 Asymptomatic fecal carriage of C. difficile in healthy neonates is very common, with repeated colonization by multiple strains in infants <1–2 years of age, but associated disease in these infants is extremely rare if it occurs at all.
 Spores of C. difficile are found on environmental surfaces (where the organism can persist for months) and on the hands of hospital personnel who fail to practice good hand hygiene.
 Hospital epidemics of CDI have been attributed to a single C. difficile strain and to multiple strains present simultaneously.
 Other identified risk factors for CDI include older age, greater severity of underlying illness, gastrointestinal surgery, use of electronic rectal thermometers, enteral tube feeding, and antacid treatment.
-Use of proton ...
+Use ...